hapax/hapax.github.io/assets/sky.md

 Why is it blue?
 Although this may be baby's first physics question, the answer is a bit subtler than most physics textbooks make out.
-The first and most important observation was due to Leonardo Da Vinci, who correctly speculated that blue is not the colour of the air itself, but rather, light reflected by air.
+The first qualitatively correct explanation is due to Leonardo Da Vinci, who realised that blue is not the colour of the air itself, but rather, light reflected by air.
 He wrote that

 <span style="padding-left: 20px; display:block">